within the Department of Astronomy, fellows will develop independent research and earn

 for more information on the fellowship, including important deadlines and requirements.

-Our newest fellow, Dr. Richard Anantua, arrives following his postdoctoral appointment at the
+Dr. Richard Anantua arrived following his postdoctoral appointment at the

 Theoretical Astrophysics Center at UC Berkeley, where he collaborated with Prof. Eliot